Oscar-Ivs/mintkit-hub/README.md

 - **(Planned) Analytics / Monitoring (optional)**
   If added later (e.g. simple visit tracking or error monitoring), the chosen service and integration details will be documented here.

+For a more detailed description of how Stripe and the external MintKit app fit together, see `docs/STRIPE_MINTKIT_INTEGRATION.md`.

 </details>